admin-shell-io/questions-and-answers/README.md

 Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
 Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
 (Answered: 2020-08-24)

-**[How is the relation between idShort, shortName and preferredName for a submodel element and the related concept description?](#id30)** <a id="id30"></a><!-- ID: 30 -->
+**[How is the relation between displayName, idShort, shortName and preferredName for a submodel element and the related concept description?](#id30)** <a id="id30"></a><!-- ID: 30 -->

+If no display name is defined in the language requested by the application, then the display name is selected in the following order if available:
+- the preferred name in the requested language of the concept description defining the semantics of the element
+- If there is a default language list defined in the application, then the corresponding preferred name in the language is chosen according to this order.
+- the English preferred name of the concept description defining the semantics of the element
+- the short name of the concept description
+- the idShort of the element

+Note: DisplayName was introduced with Part 1, V3.0RC01.
+Display name is optional.

+For the idShort there are the following recommendations (rules and order can be used for automatically creation of an idShort):

-If an English shortname is available in a related concept description, the English shortName shall be also used as idShort.
-If only a preferredName is available, that shall be translated to idShort, e.g. the preferredName “Maximum rotation speed” becomes translated to “maximumRotationSpeed”.
+- If an English shortname is available in the related concept description, the English shortName can also be used as idShort.
+- If there is an English preferredName available in the related concept description, this name can be converted to idShort, e.g. the preferredName “Maximum rotation speed” can be converted to “maximumRotationSpeed”.

-In case a submodel template specification is used as a base, the idShort defined in this submodel template shall be used.
+In case a submodel template specification is used as a base, the idShort (and display name) defined in this submodel template shall be used.

-Note: currently there is ongoing work on a “displayName” concept.
-When the according specification is completed, this question will also be updated.
-(Answered: 2020-09-21)
+(Updated: 2021-01-11)

 **[Where shall images (products or icons) of an asset be stored, e.g. for the use in dashboards?](#id31)** <a id="id31"></a><!-- ID: 31 -->